AriFordsham/GHCWiki/commentary/rts.md

 - Heap-profiling (of various kinds), time-profiling and code coverage of Haskell code are included.

-- Support for Software Transactional Memory is now included...
+- Support for Software Transactional Memory.

 Next, we try to make sense of how it all fits together.